-What are “Well-Rounded” and “Pointed” Students?
+What are “Well-Rounded” and “Pointed” Student Profiles?

-What do Colleges Look For?
+What Do College Admissions Officers Look For?

 Zak Harris, one of our Former Admissions Officers at InGenius Prep, states how standards have changed in the college admissions process.
 “For so long, academics were the ‘thing’ that led to a student being admitted to college.
 If they met a certain standard, they were admitted.
 These days, academics aren’t enough and don’t help a student stand out within the admissions process.
 Certainly, a student has to have excellent academics, but now, the ‘fit’ within that campus, along with every other piece of the application, matters so much more.
 This is why students that only have strong academics are often waitlisted or denied from schools that are very competitive.”

-Well-Rounded Students: Pros and Cons
+Well-Rounded Student Profiles: Pros and Cons

 Nick Strohl, Former Director of Admissions at Yale and now at InGenius Prep, stated that being well-rounded can be both beneficial and detrimental depending on the circumstance.
 “Academically, successful applicants to top colleges are expected to be excellent students in just about every subject area, so ‘well-roundedness’ academically is helpful.
 That said, there should be a clear academic focus on a future major or cluster of majors.”